In Canada, Articles of Incorporation define a corporation, namely,

 - the classes of shares in the corporation,

-- the number of each class of shares in the corporation,
+- the number of shares in each class of shares that the corporation may issue (or that the number is unlimited),

 - the rights and privileges of the shareholders of each class of shares,

-The Articles of Incorporation are the primary rules governing the structure of a corporation in the United States and Canada.
-Articles of Incorporation are filed with a Provincial government office or a Secretary of State office.
+The Articles of Incorporation are the primary rules governing the structure of a corporation in Canada.
+Articles of Incorporation are filed with a Provincial government office.
 Some corporations also are organized with By-Laws, which are the secondary rules governing the management of a corporation.

 Buy our Articles of Incorporation Ontario with unlimited shares:Articles of Incorporation Ontario Sample $99.99 Classes A and B